Letztes Update: 02. Oktober 2025

-The article explores the minimum age requirements for participating in marathons, which can vary by country and event.
-It discusses how age might impact performance and whether there is an ideal age for marathon running.
-Insights from experienced runners are shared to provide a comprehensive understanding.
+The article explores the age requirements for participating in marathons, discussing how these can vary by country and event.
+It also examines whether age impacts performance or if training and experience are more crucial, and whether there is an ideal age range for marathon runners.

 Hello everyone,